-3. A will prevents fighting over assets.
+3. A Will prevents fighting over assets.
 This could not be further from the truth!
 Wills are the most contested legal document in our courts.
-And just because you request something in your will, does not mean it will be carried out.
+And just because you request something in your Will, does not mean it will be carried out.
 Many estates have been drained of all their money because of long legal battles over wills.
 Read more about how to prevent a family feud here.